Minimal two-spheres of low index in manifolds of positive complex sectional curvature: The topology of the mapping space

 .1 in

-Suppose now that $E_\alpha $ is a Morse-Bott function; that is all of its critical points of positive energy lie on compact nondegenerate critical submanifolds.
+We would like to establish Morse inequalities for $E_\alpha $ when $E_\alpha $ is a Morse-Bott function, that is when all of its critical points of positive energy lie on compact nondegenerate critical submanifolds.
 It follows quickly from Condition C that only finitely many such submanifolds lie within ${\mathcal M}^a$ for $a < \infty $.

-We can next establish Theorems A and B as in Bott's presentation \cite{Bo}.
+We establish Theorem A and a modification of Theorem B as in Bott's presentation \cite{Bo}.

 .1 in